Jimmy-Cheong/XBanner/README.md

 * []() must call releaseBanner() in onDestroy()
 * []() to get a better visaul effect,indicator gravity is set to END when in TITLE mode
 * []() just confirm that your gif is in a correct format when you are downloading gif,or it won't be displayed
-* []() when refreshing data at run time,you should call notifyDataSetChanged() and you should reconfig the bannerPageListener because the listener is base on the position not the image itself
+* []() when refreshing data at run time,you should call notifyDataSetChanged() and you should reconfig the bannerPageListener because the listener is base on the position not the image itself,***only image supports refresh,gif does not beacuse the cost is huge***
 * []() supports API 19 and above